-The Ordinance of the Minister of State for Agrarian Development and Family Agriculture No. 1, of February 7, 2023, entered into force and extended the validity period of DAPs for another year.
-This means that DAPs due between February 8, 2023 and January 31, 2024 will be automatically extended for 12 months, allowing family farmers to continue to access the program's benefits.
-It can be inferred that these changes are related to efforts to support family farming in Brazil, facilitating family farmers' access to public policies and to ensure their continuity in the support program, as in the case of the PNAE, as corroborated in the work of Gonçalves, Gama and Medina (2020), Pimentel and Claudino (2020), Coraçari and Gomes (2023) and Christoffoli et al. (2021).
+The Ordinance of the Minister of State for Agrarian Development and Family Agriculture No. 1, of February 7, 2023, came into force and extended the validity period of DAPs for another year.
+This means that DAPs due between February 8, 2023 and January 31, 2024 will be automatically extended for 12 months, allowing family farmers to continue to access the benefits of the program.
+It can be inferred that these changes are related to efforts to support family farming in Brazil, facilitating family farmers' access to public policies and to ensure their continuity in the support program, as in the case of the PNAE, as corroborated in the works of Gonçalves, Gama and Medina (2020), Pimentel and Claudino (2020), Coraçari and Gomes (2023) and Christoffoli et al. (2021).

-Figure 2 illustrates the Word Cloud from the perception of family farmers regarding the evaluation of PNAE management, highlighting the form of contact and the difficulties that managers have in the process of implementing the program.
+Figure 2 illustrates the Word Cloud from the perception of family farmers regarding the evaluation of the management of the PNAE, highlighting the form of contact and the difficulties that the managers have in the process of implementing the program.

-In the word cloud, it can be observed that the terms "people", "good", "PNAE", "management", "need" and "improve" are more evoked, demonstrating a connection with the evaluation made by family farmers regarding the management of the PNAE, which is confirmed in the reports in Figure 2.
-In the words of the family farmers, it is recorded: "the management of the PNAE (AF 03 M) is good; that "the PNAE works well, the management is good, work is good" (AF-09), however, they emphasize that it needs to improve, that "the price issue that needs to improve (AF-23), but family farmers realize that the management is trying to improve, as reported "we see that they are fighting to be able to improve (AF-41).
-Despite evaluating the management as good, the family farmers perceive some weaknesses in the management of the PNAE, as corroborated in the studies of Porrua et al. (2020).
+It is observed, in the word cloud, that the terms "people", "good", "PNAE", "management", "need" and "improve" are more evoked, demonstrating a connection with the evaluation made by family farmers regarding the management of the PNAE, which is confirmed in the reports in Figure 2.
+In the speech of the family farmers, it is recorded: "the management of the PNAE (AF 03 M) is good; that "the PNAE works well, the management is good, good work" (AF-09), however, they emphasize that it needs to improve, that "the price issue needs to improve (AF-23), but family farmers realize that the management is trying to improve, as reported "we see that they are struggling to be able to improve (AF-41).
+Despite evaluating the management as good, family farmers perceive some weaknesses in the management of the PNAE, as corroborated in the studies of Porrua et al. (2020).

-Figure 2 - Perception of family farmers on the management of the PNAE in 2023.
+Figure 2 - Perception of family farmers about the management of the PNAE in 2023.